 Province or territory Data limitation Manitoba Gender and Year of Birth are not directly provided to CIHI by the College of Physiotherapists of Manitoba.
 For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health, Seniors and Active Living.
+In 2020, Average Age and Age Group were not reported due to data quality issues.
 Yukon In 2018, the Yukon Department of Community Services submitted aggregate-level supply data (including Gender , 5-Year Age Band and Average Age) for PTs.